St Andrew's Church of England High School: Reverend Fitzroy John Fitzwygram

 Map from 1895 showing original site of St Andrew's School, Croydon.

 Fitzwygram ran the parish of St Andrew's for about 18 months during the absence of the first vicar, Rev. H. R. Reynolds.
 He was born in 1827 the fourth son to Sir R. F. Fitzwygram, baronet of Leigh Park.
-One of his brothers became a military General and an MP.
+One of his brothers, Frederick Fitzwygram, became a military General and an MP.
 The family were wealthy and had always taken a benevolent interest in their local community.
 Fitzwygram may have been generous with his wealth but he most certainly did not believe in ‘hand-outs’ for the poor.
 His strategy was much more to ‘empower’ them.

 Seeing the needs of the parish of St Andrew's, within a month of arriving in Croydon in mid-1861 he had hired a temporary schoolroom and raised over half of the £110 (about £5000 in today's money) needed to convert the room and set it up as a school.
 Most of this money was either his own, or from close family members.
 News of his project was reported as the first piece of Croydon News in the very first issue of the Croydon Times, established on 29 June 1861.
 His intention was to set up a school for the middle classes, i.e. a "middle" school for which families would pay a few pence a week for their children to attend.
 This would be self-supporting financially, and eventually be capable of also housing an "industrial school" for the working classes.
 They would still have to pay but at a much lower rate.
 The idea was that the poor received a good education, but at a rate that they could afford.
 This was in direct contrast to the local ragged school, which was funded by charitable donations and provided a form of free education and often food and clothing to the poorest children.
 However, the poor quality of education at the ragged school was a cause of much controversy in the Croydon Times, leading eventually to an editorial.